brglng/vim-im-select/README.md

 MacVim already supports IM auto-switching.
 Set this variable to 1 if you want to enable anyway.

+### `g:im_select_enable_cmd_line`

+Set this variable to 0 if you want disable IM switching in the command-line mode.
+This setting is useful for users who wish to use a different input method (specifically for English characters) in the command-line mode, as opposed to the main text. default value is 1.

 <!-- vim: cc=79
 -->